pkmn/engine/src/lib/gen1/README.md

   ties proves impossible, and thus the reference Pokémon Showdown implementation pkmn engine aims to match has been [patched](../../../docs/TESTING.md#patches) to change this behavior.
-- **Effects**: Pokémon Showdown occasionally incorrectly inserts RNG calls in move effect handlers when they are not relevant:
+- **Effects**: Pokémon Showdown occasionally incorrectly inserts RNG calls in move effect handlers when they're not relevant:
   - Roar / Whirlwind roll to hit and can "miss" as opposed to simply failing

-Finally, the **initial 9-byte seed for link battles on Pokémon Red cannot include bytes larger than the `SERIAL_PREAMBLE_BYTE`**, so must be in the range $\left[0, 252\right]$.
-This has implications on the first 9 random numbers generated during the battle and has [**non-trivial competitive implications**](https://www.smogon.com/forums/posts/9068411/show) (at the start of the battle move effects become more likely, the ["1/256-miss" glitch](https://glitchcity.wiki/1/256_miss_glitch) cannot happen, Player 1 is more likely to win speed ties, etc) that Pokémon Showdown cannot replicate due to everything described above.
+Finally, the **initial 9-byte seed for link battles on Pokémon Red can't include bytes larger than the `SERIAL_PREAMBLE_BYTE`**, so must be in the range $\left[0, 252\right]$.
+This has implications on the first 9 random numbers generated during the battle and has [**non-trivial competitive implications**](https://www.smogon.com/forums/posts/9068411/show) (at the start of the battle move effects become more likely, the ["1/256-miss" glitch](https://glitchcity.wiki/1/256_miss_glitch) can't happen, Player 1 is more likely to win speed ties, etc) that Pokémon Showdown can't replicate due to everything described earlier.

 All of places in the link battle code where randomness is required are outlined below: